Who this guide is for

 6. Exploit mitigations

-This is where GrapheneOS fundamentally differs from other Android versions.
+This is one of the areas where GrapheneOS meaningfully differs from standard Android.

 Memory tagging (MTE)